Natuworkguy/InGame/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
-* Lying or omitting the truth to others outside of joking.
-We need to make sure others understand it is a joke before saying hurtful words.
+* Communicating false or misleading information to others, except in clearly identified joking contexts, is not acceptable.
+It is important to ensure that any humorous remarks are explicitly understood as jokes before making statements that could be perceived as hurtful.
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission